Oathbreaker (Game of Thrones): At the Wall

 After his resurrection, Jon is greeted by Davos and Melisandre.
 Melisandre tells Jon that her religion prophesies the return of a heroic prince and suggests that this prince may not be Stannis, as she first thought, but Jon.
 Jon enters the courtyard to meet with the wildlings and reunite with Tormund and Edd.
 Tormund tells Jon that the Wildlings think he is a god since he returned from the dead.

 Jon presides over the hanging of Thorne, Olly, Othell Yarwyck, and Bowen Marsh.
 Thorne is unrepentant, declaring that he only did what he thought was right for the Night's Watch and would make the same choice again.
 Thorne accepts his inevitable death, and tells Jon he'll be fighting the wildlings' battles forever.
-Olly says nothing as he hatefully stares at Jon.
+Olly says nothing as he stares at Jon, furious that Jon is still alive and that his desire for the Night's Watch to eliminate the wildings will never be fulfilled.
 After hanging the mutineers, Jon resigns from the Night's Watch, his oath technically having been fulfilled upon his death.